Robust Data-Driven Kalman Filtering for Unknown Linear Systems using Maximum Likelihood Optimization: Introduction

 The remainder of this paper is organized as follows.
-Section \ref{s2} gives the problem formulation.
-Section \ref{s3} proposes a novel DDKF framework.
-Section \ref{s4} analyzes the necessary informativity of the pre-collected data required for performing the proposed DDKF.
-Section \ref{s5} evaluates the filtering performance of the DDKF.
-Based on the designed filtering framework, two types of data-driven output feedback controllers are developed in Section \ref{s6}.
-The obtained theoretical results are illustrated by numerical examples in Section \ref{s7}.
+Section \ref{s2} presents the problem formulation.
+Section \ref{s3} introduces a novel RDKF algorithm.
+Section \ref{s4} analyzes the necessary informativity of the pre-collected data required for performing the RDKF.
+Section \ref{s5} evaluates the filtering performance of the RDKF.
+The theoretical results are illustrated in Section \ref{s7}.
 Section \ref{s8} concludes the paper.